 Please keep in mind that your account with the Business Office is your responsibility to manage and maintain.
-Our office will not check to make sure that the students' deposits are posting or that your payments to vendors have gone through.
-Our office will help guide you in the process of working with the Business Office.
+The OSA will not check to make sure that the students' deposits are posting or that your payments to vendors have gone through.
+The OSA will help guide you in the process of working with the Business Office.